-It is a descriptive study done in Al-Batool teaching hospital and Al-Zahra hospital in Diyala province, Iraq in the period from October 2012 to March 2013, 100 infant at one year of age have be included in the study regardless of medical reason of hospital visit, they were divided into three groups of infant at one year have be included in study exclusive breast feeding, bottle feeding and mixed bottle and breast feeding.
-This study is considered as to investigate the relationship between type of feeding in the first year of infant life. and maternal and infant morbidities.
+It was a descriptive cross sectional study done in Al-Betool teaching hospital Baquba Iraq and Al-Zahra hospital in Diyala province in the period from October 2012 to March 2013, 100 infant at one year of age have be included in the study regardless of medical reason of hospital visit ,they were divided into three groups of infant at one year have be included exclusively breast feeding, bottle feeding exclusively and mixed bottle and breast feeding.
+This study is considered as to investigate the relationship between type of feeding in the first year of infant life, and maternal and infant morbidities.

-Different diseases that affect many infants could be preventable by simple and cheap methods such as are upper respiratory tract infection, lower respiratory tract infection, meningitis, diarrhea, urinary tract infections, and allergies by this simple and cheap method.
-Relationship between selected and infant's sociodemographic mother's variables and the mother's choice of infant's feeding in the first year of infant like mother s age at baby s birth, mother s level of education, mode of delivery, parity, and infant s gender.

-In this study, exclusive breastfeeding was defined as the infant having received only breast milk from the mother (either directly from the breast or expressed) and no other liquids or solids with the exception of drops or syrups consisting of vitamins, mineral supplements, or medicines.
+Relationship between selected mother's and infant's sociodemographic variables and the mother's choice of infant's feeding in the first year of infant like mother s age at baby s birth, mother s level of education, mode of delivery, parity, and infant s gender.
+This study define exclusive breast feeding as those infant for whom only breast milk from the mother were given (either directly from the breast or expressed) with no other liquids or solids except of drops or syrups consisting of vitamins, mineral supplements, or medicines.